Avoid These Nine Common Mistakes When Selling Your NJ Business

 Mistake 1: Not Properly Preparing Your Business for Sale

-You should not just spontaneously list your business for sale.
-Sellers need to be prepared well in advance of listing it for sale to demonstrate that their business is worth the asking price.
+You should not just list your business for sale without warning.
+Sellers need to be well prepared before listing their business for sale to demonstrate that it is worth the asking price.

 This means keeping your financial records in order for at least 3 years prior to the year of the sale, including tax and employee records.
-It’s not just about gross sales less expenses.
+It’s not just about gross sales minus expenses.

 Mistake 2: Working With an Inexperienced Business Broker

-If you are going to list your business with a broker, then find an experienced business broker with previous experience selling a significant number of geographically close businesses like yours!
+If you are going to list your business with a broker, find an experienced business broker who has sold a significant number of geographically close businesses like yours!
 If you do, it is more likely that he or she will be experienced in effectively and realistically guiding you through a sale.
-A truly qualified broker can also help with one of the critical steps in listing your business – getting a proper business valuation and financially qualified purchasers.
+A truly qualified broker can also help with one of the critical steps in listing your business: obtaining a proper business valuation and qualified financial purchasers.

 Mistake 3: Not Understanding the Marketplace of Potential Buyers

 What do I mean by the marketplace of prospective buyers?
 Selling your business at the right time and for the right price is much easier said than done.
-It is important to understand and accept the reality of the present-day market and what your market is demanding for the sale of your business at top dollar.
+It is important to understand and accept the realities of the current market and what your market demands to sell your business at top dollar.
 It is important to price it appropriately.
-Covid has really affected not only real estate and leisure business but virtually all enterprises.
-The goal is to set a price that will attract serious, qualified buyers to close the deal at the highest possible sales price.
+COVID has really affected not only the real estate and leisure business but virtually all enterprises.
+The goal is to set a price that attracts serious, qualified buyers and closes the deal at the highest possible sales price.
 To properly price your business, you will need to know where it stands in the market as compared to others and who is likely to be interested in buying it.
 Mistake 3 is the reason you should avoid Mistake 2 listed above.

 Mistake 4: Not Getting the Word Out to the Relevant Market

-With more businesses coming onto the market in New Jersey, it’s important to get the word out and advertise your sale broadly to attract the greatest number of qualified potential buyers.
+With more businesses entering the market in New Jersey, it’s important to get the word out and advertise your sale broadly to attract the largest number of qualified buyers.
 Don’t limit your focus to just one or two potential buyers or the first buyer to make an offer.
-Instead, continue to market the business to all qualified prospects at the same time to continue generating a sense of urgency and sign a contract for your business.
+Instead, continue marketing the business to all qualified prospects simultaneously to maintain a sense of urgency and secure a contract for your business.

 Mistake 5: Not Offering Seller Financing